 |Review and improve your understanding of the material||Quiz yourself||See how this material can help you||Have fun||Get help|

-ability to read, write, and do research demonstrates 9 of the top 10 skills that employers say they want from college graduates.
+ability to read, write, and do research demonstrates the key skills that employers say they want.

 To learn how to market the skills you will develop in this course, read our Web Appendix: "Marketing Your Research Design Skills."

 See how understanding research methods can help you evaluate treatments for the Corona Virus.

 | Cartoon suggesting one difference between science with popular opinion

 Bakery learns that constructs like love cannot be seen (maybe the bakery needs to find a good operational definition of love)

 ||Take some practice quizzes.||Avoid believing in myths:||Test your skills with an interactive Sherlock Holmes mystery related to research methods.|

 |Look at some of the thinking errors addressed in this chapter that interfere